pbteja1998/ire_project_18/README.md

 ## Summarization of Scientific Texts: A Rhetorical Approach

-This project is the implementation of this [paper](https://www.mitpressjournals.org/doi/pdf/10.1162/089120102762671936)
+- This project is based on [Summarizing Scientific Articles: Experiments with Relevance and Rhetorical Status](https://www.mitpressjournals.org/doi/pdf/10.1162/089120102762671936)

-The main idea behind this paper is to use a rhetorical approach for classifying different statements present in a scientific paper on basis of argumentative zoning.
+- The main idea behind this paper is to use a rhetorical approach for classifying different statements present in a scientific paper on basis of argumentative zoning.

-This project builds towards automatic summarisation of scientific papers.
-We aim to classify each sentence within the research paper as one of the rhetorical categories.
+- This project builds towards automatic summarisation of scientific papers.
+We aim to classify each sentence within the research paper as one of the 7 rhetorical categories as mentioned below.

 ### Annotation Based on Argumentative Zoning

-Each of the statement in the paper is divided into following different categories-
+Each of the statement in the paper is divided into following different categories
 - **Aim** - Specific research goal of the current paper
 - **Textual** - Makes reference to the structure of the current paper
 - **Own** - (Neutral) description of own work presented in current paper: Methodology, results, discussion